SaxoCatto/BEA-2024-CAN/README.md

 - This is for Boschs' Embedded Academy course.
 - If done correctly, it is most likely a teamwork effort.
 But I will have to post some part here that I did most of the work, like CAN communication.
+- You might have to use LibreOffice suite to open it.
+Microsoft do be proprietary.

 ## Requirements